-At the Mariann and Robert MacDonald Cancer Risk Evaluation Program, we provide genetic counseling to help women and men identify their genetic risk of breast and ovarian cancer, as well as other cancers.
+At the Mariann and Robert MacDonald Cancer Risk Evaluation Center, we provide genetic counseling to help women and men identify their genetic risk of breast and ovarian cancer, as well as other cancers.
 We assist individuals with cancer as well as those who may be at an increased risk for cancer.

 Our program is designed to:

 - Help men and women understand their genetic risk of breast cancer, ovarian cancer and other cancers

 - Obtain and assess detailed family history information for a possible inherited cancer condition